peterthehan/my-youtube/README.md

 # Darken

-Darken YouTube videos you've already watched.
+Darken YouTube videos you've started, already watched, or don't care to see.

 <div align="center">
   <p>
     <img src="https://raw.githubusercontent.com/peterthehan/darken/master/assets/demo.png" title="Demo" />
   </p>
 </div>

+# Description

+The extension scrapes the page for each video's progress bar and text data to filter on and apply the darken styling.

+Open `content.js` to modify the substring blacklist to your liking.

 # Installation